codeforIATI/exchangerates/README.md

+A module to make it easier to handle historical exchange rates.

-Code for producing consolidated historical exchange rate data from the St Louis Federal Reserve.
+Currently combines daily rates from the St Louis Federal Reserve with monthly rates from the OECD.

 See also <http://thedatahub.org/dataset/exchange-rates>

 Instructions
 ============

-Run the script:

-    ./get_parse_rates.sh

-This will get the source data dumps into the data/ directory and run the Python script to generate consolidated data.
-This bash script is designed to be run as a cron job.

-Or if you have the data already downloaded then run:
+Create a CurrencyConverter object:

+    import exchangerates
+    converter = exchangerates.CurrencyConverter(update=True)

+Note: `update=True` will lead to fresh exchange rates being downloaded.

+Get a list of the available currencies:

+    print converter.known_currencies()

+Get the conversion rate for a specific currency and date:

+    print converter.closest_rate("USD", datetime.date(2012,7,20))
+    print converter.closest_rate("EUR", datetime.date(2014,7,20))
+    print converter.closest_rate("EUR", datetime.date(2014,7,20))

+You can also just generate a consolidated file of exchange rates:

-    python run.py
+    python get_rates.py

-Result will be at data/consolidated.csv.
+Result will be at `data/consolidated_rates_.csv`.